MGDIS/core-ui/packages/mg-components/src/components/molecules/mg-panel/readme.md

 If needed some [variables](./?path=/docs/css-variables--docs) are available to customize the component:

-- `--mg-panel-border-radius`: Define panel border radius, default: `0.5rem`
+- `--mg-c-panel-border-radius`: Define panel border radius, default: `0.5rem`
-- `--mg-panel-background`: Define panel background, default: `var(--color-info-h) var(--color-info-s) calc(var(--color-info-l) + 68%)`
+- `--mg-c-panel-background`: Define panel background, default: `var(--mg-b-color-info-h) var(--mg-b-color-info-s) calc(var(--mg-b-color-info-l) + 68%)`
-- `--mg-panel-box-shadow`: Define panel box shadow, default: `var(--box-shadow)`
+- `--mg-c-panel-box-shadow`: Define panel box shadow, default: `var(--mg-b-box-shadow)`
-- `--mg-panel-content-padding`: Define panel content padding, default: `1.5rem`
+- `--mg-c-panel-content-padding`: Define panel content padding, default: `1.5rem`

-Please note that the mg-panel component uses the [mg-card](./?path=/docs/atoms-mg-card--mg-card) component.
-This means that you can benefit from the CSS variables of [mg-card](./?path=/docs/atoms-mg-card--mg-card) to customize mg-panel.
+Please note that the mg-panel component uses the [mg-card](./?path=/docs/atoms-mg-card--mg-c-card) component.
+This means that you can benefit from the CSS variables of [mg-card](./?path=/docs/atoms-mg-card--mg-c-card) to customize mg-panel.
 You can easily change padding, border-radius, etc. Use this feature to seamlessly adapt mg-panel to your design.

 <!-- Auto Generated Below -->